saeid/GDCheckbox/README.md

 # GDCheckbox

 An easy to use custom checkbox/radio button component for iOS, with support of IBDesign Inspector.

-updated to swift 3

 ![untitled](https://cloud.githubusercontent.com/assets/9967486/21909175/03d46ab6-d92c-11e6-86d6-216c1b18e2e0.gif)

 # Requirements
-xcode 7+
+-Xcode 7+

-swift 3.1
+-Swift 3.1

-iOS 8+
+-iOS 8+

 # Installation
 Install manually
 ------
-Drag "GDCheckbox.swift" to your project and use!
+Drag `GDCheckbox.swift` to your project and use!

 Install using Cocoapods
 ------